pretlowjc/Intro-to-D2-Character-UI/README.md

 This stat decreases the cooldown time of your ability, allowing you to use it more often.

-**Armor**
+# Armor

-18. You have five different pieces of armor.
+You have five different pieces of armor.
 You have your helmet, arms, chest, legs, and class item.
 Now with armor, you can only equip one Exotic piece at a time.
 Additionally, with armor, each one has its mods.
 For example, the mods you can equip on your helmet will not be the same mods on your arms.
 Also, depending on the elemental burn of said armor will affect the type of mods you can equip.
 This will require a more in-depth guide to understand, and will do this at a later point.

 Your armor is what directly affects what stats you have on your character.
 This is likely the most important thing to gain from understanding how armor works.
 The stat rolls given on your armor is completely randomly rolled, and you have no control of this.
 With luck and time, you can earn armor with the stats you want to create builds that you want for a specific role in the game.

-**Clan Banner**
+# Clan Banner

 ![Character UI Clan Banner](https://user-images.githubusercontent.com/72057076/97377381-45320880-1896-11eb-808a-01f5815edc80.png)

-19. Your clan banner is likely the least important thing on the character UI, in my opinion.
+Your clan banner is likely the least important thing on the character UI, in my opinion.
 This simply tells you what perks you and your clan have unlocked so far within the season.
 Besides that, the clan banner is pointless.

-**Where to Get Support**
+# Where to Get Support

-20. If you have any question you can always refer to Destiny 2's reddit page you can contact me through one of two ways below.
+If you have any questions, you can always refer to Destiny 2's reddit page you can contact me through one of two ways below.

 Discord: Mr Arkaine#4178

 Email: mrarkaine@gmail.com

-**How to Contribute**
+# How to Contribute

-21. If you would like to contribute or have any suggestions then simply contact me.
+If you would like to contribute or have any suggestions then simply contact me.

-**Licensing**
-22.
+# Licensing

 MIT License